Sorecchione07435/XAPKCreator_English/README.md

 Unfortunately the XAPK Creator project has been discontinued, it will be reintroduced soon

 This implies that it will no longer be available for download until a stable version is developed

+However, if you want to download it out of necessity, here is a fairly functional version: [Download XAPK Viewer OLD](http://sorecchione07.altervista.org/Downloads-URLS/XAPK%20Creator/old/XAPK_Creator.exe)